 Inventory budget approach by Finance

 The Business Planning process, which includes budgets is typically controlled by Finance.
-How does Finance calculate the average value of inventory that the business can support?
-Is the Supply Chains group (Procurement, Operations Planning and Procurement) able to identify whether the figure provided by Finance is achievable?
+How does Finance calculate the average value of inventory which the business can support?
+Is the Supply Chains group (Procurement, Operations Planning and Logistics) able to identify whether the figure provided by Finance is achievable?

 The Business Planning process is discussed in the book A Framework for Supply Chains.
 In the Assets Plan section, the budget inventory is calculated as the Cost of Goods Sold (COGS) (also called Cost of Sales), divided by the achievable stockturn.